bgourlie/cpu6502/README.md

 # cpu6502 [![Build Status](https://travis-ci.org/bgourlie/cpu6502.svg?branch=master)](https://travis-ci.org/bgourlie/cpu6502)

 An accurate 6502 emulator written in rust.
 Currently, it implements the NES variant of the 6502, meaning it doesn't emulate decimal mode.

+## This repository is no longer maintained

+This repository has been consolidated into the [rs-nes](https://github.com/bgourlie/rs-nes) repository.

 ### Testing